computing-in-the-liberal-arts/CS2023/docs/index.md

   * [CCSC-SE Tutorial](https://dl.acm.org/doi/10.5555/3581625.3581638) - November 11-12, 2022.
 Presenter: A. Tartaro.
 (Conference Canceled)
   * [CCSC-NE Tutorial](https://dl.acm.org/doi/10.5555/3606402.3606406) - April 14-15, 2023.
 Presenters: G. Braught, A. Holland-Minkley, J. Teresco.

+## How to get support

+We have also developed professional development and facilitation support for departments interested in using this process.
+We can provide targeted support with specific steps of this process or can lead your department through the entire process through a summer on-site retreat at your institution or virtually across a longer span of time.
+Contact Amanda Holland-Minkley ([amh@washjeff.edu](mailto:amh@washjeff.edu)) for more information.

 ## The Curricular Practices Workbook

 * 3/18/2024 - [Version 3 of the Workbook](https://docs.google.com/document/d/1QyBftY01oZxVw_KJCjSz0vmZ2orLyC6LkGGiqpi914I/edit?usp=drive_link) for SIGCSE-TS 24 Affiliated event and spring workshops